11 Nicknames for Colorado That You Should Know

 The Mile-High City

-The Mile-High City is a name often given to Denver instead of being a Colorado State nickname.
-However, it is incredibly well-known and will make people think of both Colorado and its most populated city of Denver.
+The Mile-High City is most often thought of as a Denver nickname instead of a Colorado State nickname.
+However, it is incredibly well-known and will make people think of both Colorado and its most populated city, Denver.

 Nil Sine Numine